Marta (footballer): International career

+2002–2006

+Marta made her international debut for Brazil at the 2002 U-19 World Championships, where she scored six goals and was awarded the Silver Ball.
+She scored her first senior international goal at the 2003 Copa América and helped Brazil win the tournament.
+She then won a gold medal at the 2003 Pan American Games.
+She made her World Cup debut and scored off a penalty kick against South Korea.
+She scored another goal in the group stage against Norway to help Brazil win 4–1.
+In the quarter-finals against Sweden, Marta scored off a penalty kick, but Brazil still lost 1–2.

+Marta represented Brazil at the 2004 Summer Olympics and scored three goals in the tournament to win the silver medal behind the United States.
+After the Olympics, she competed at the 2004 U-19 World Championships and led Brazil to a fourth-place finish and was awarded the Golden Ball.

+2007–2010

-On 26 July 2007, Marta and the Brazilian women's team beat the US U-20 national team to win the Pan American Games at the Estádio do Maracanã in front of a crowd of 68,000.
-She was compared, by the Brazilian fans, with Brazilian great Pelé, being called "Pelé with skirts."
-Pelé himself agreed with the comparison.
-Marta said he called her to congratulate her on the win and that she was extremely happy to hear that one of the greatest players ever followed her team's games.
+On 26 July 2007, Marta scored two goals to beat the U.S. U-20 national team to win the Pan American Games at the Estádio do Maracanã in front of a crowd of 68,000.
 Afterward, the imprint of her feet was recorded in cement at the stadium, making her the first woman to be so honored.

-Marta participated in the 2007 FIFA Women's World Cup with Brazil, who strolled through the group stage, winning all three games with Marta scoring four goals.
+Marta participated in the 2007 FIFA Women's World Cup with Brazil, who won three games in the group stage with Marta scoring four goals.
 In the quarter-final, Brazil won 3–2 against Australia, with Marta netting from the penalty spot.
-In the semi-final, Marta scored twice as Brazil won 4–0 against the United States—the second goal was scored spectacularly.
+In the semi-final, Marta scored twice as Brazil won 4–0 against the United States.
 In the final, Brazil lost 2–0 to Germany.
 Marta had a penalty kick saved midway through the second half, which would have tied the match.
 She finished the 2007 Women's World Cup as the winner of both the Golden Ball as the top individual player and the 'Golden Boot' as the competition's top scorer with seven goals.

-Marta also played in the 2008 Summer Olympics, earning a silver medal.
-After her personal duel in the final with United States goalkeeper Hope Solo, a 1–0 defeat consigned Marta to her third consecutive runners–up medal in major international tournaments.
+Marta played in the 2008 Summer Olympics, earning a silver medal.
+A 1–0 defeat consigned Marta to her third consecutive runners–up medal in a major international tournament.
+She scored eight goals in the 2010 Copa América to lead Brazil to the title.

+2011–2014

 Marta was part of the Brazil team at the 2011 FIFA Women's World Cup, where the United States eliminated Brazil in the quarter-finals.
+Marta scored both of Brazil's goals in this game, but the team lost the penalty shoot-out.
 She recorded four goals and two assists in the tournament to move joint top of the all-time women's World Cup goalscorer list alongside Birgit Prinz on 14.
 It also earned her the Silver Boot as the tournament's second-leading goal scorer.
-From her first touch in the tournament against Australia, Marta was heavily jeered by local and opposing fans.
+She played at the 2012 Summer Olympics, where Brazil was knocked out by the reigning-World Cup champions Japan in the quarter-finals.